|

 onboard users to sub-organizations or sites.
 However, it is possible to assign assets of a site to the user.

 You can add users and assign a user group, or add users and assign a user role and assets.
-Refer to the steps below in the
+Refer to the video below.

 View users